mwgabby-li/Mab/ReadMe.md

 In addition, the output includes `filename:line number`, allowing some editors, such as ZeroBrane Studio, to open the file when the error line is double-clicked in the log.

+#### Limitations
+Some errors crash various phases, and even if they are caught, they can still be cryptic.

+One approach to solve this would be to have a phase that does robust verification of the AST for correctness to verify preconditions before further phase processing.

 ### Booleans